How do epic movies like Close Encounters, 2001 Space Odyssey, Arrival, Contact and others capture our imagination?

 4. Ascent – The final cycle resolves through transcendence instead of closure

 Why is Space Odyssey so epic and strange?
-The dialogue is rather infrequent, and the final act has no dialogue.
-There are four acts, or short films, woven into one.
-Similar to movements in a symphony instead of the usual song and dance.
-Plus the protagonist seems to change.
+The protagonist seems to change.
 How many times?
 Thrice.
 That's right—the Moonwatcher is the first.
-Floyd is the second, then it's Bowman.
-The fourth time Bowman transforms into Star Child.
+Floyd is the second, then it's Bowman, who transforms into Star Child.

 How can that be?
-In this film, the protagonist is humanity.
+In this film, it seems that the protagonist is humanity.
 Even so, I'll refer to the protagonists as such.

 I'll minimize my commentary on the first act (I don't like it at all) to maintain composure and objectivity (enter Mystery Science Theater 2000).
 The cinematography is excellent, but this one movie brought science fiction from the B-Movie rubber monster costumes to the well-researched sci-fi we have today.
 It redefined the entire genre.
 Yup, it was epic!